peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 a.
 Date fields - Converted "string" format to pandas datetime format to facilitate further data wrangling.

 b.
 Genre - Combined "R&B" and "R & B" as one.
-Further found genres, as a feature to be quite lopsided, with over 33% "Rock" and 6 out of total of 11 genres had less than 10 songs per genre.
+Further found genres, as a feature to be very imbalance, with over 33% "Rock" and 6 out of total of 11 genres had less than 10 songs per genre.
 Hence, genre was not examined in detail as a feature.

 c.
 Song duration - Original string format of "3,38,00 AM" was cleaned using a customised function into seconds, i.e. "218.0".

 d.
 Weekly positions - Converted "string" format to "float"; replaced "\*" with numpy "NaN"

 e.
-Artists - Similar to genre, even more lopsided.
+Artists - Similar to genre, even more imbalance.
 Most artists only had 1 song on the charts, artist with highest count had 5.

 ### 4. Creating new features